 Specifies the location of the Private Cloud home directory.

-The installer script performs a validation if you modify the value of this option during an upgrade of your instance.
+The installer script performs a validation if you modify the value of this option during an update of your instance.
 If the script is unable to find a Private Cloud installation in the specified location, an error message appears.

 Default value: /home/alcadm